sureshpandiyan1/instagram-scraper-it/README.md

 ## How to run?

 ## STEP 1:
-   - just open auth.py & place your username and password
+   - just open auth.py & place your username & password
    - run the Ibot.py to get your current session id

     `python Ibot.py`